DanielMoscoso/100day_challenge/Readme.txt

 		 Well, I caught myself in the first debugging of the actual coding challenge:
 		 Where you should not assign the value "0", but compare it instead > "==".
 		-You should be turning the answer into an "int".
 Right now it is a "str".
+		- 1.-The final print is printing a number inside a list.
+		  2.-You should be using 'elif' to make one big condition, and not a bunch of small ones.
+		  3.-You should use "and" instead of "or".
 ===============================================================================